-The Centrify Clients for Linux are software packages you can install on Linux computers to support application-to-application password management and authentication services for Privileged Access Service users.
+The Centrify Client for Linux are software packages you can install on Linux computers to support application-to-application password management and authentication services for Privileged Access Service users.

 By installing a Centrify Client for Linux, computer accounts can be used to run applications and to check out account passwords that are stored in the Privileged Access Service.
 This capability enables you to store and rotate managed passwords for application-to-application authentication without user intervention and eliminates the need for shared administrative passwords to run applications.

 Additionally, on registered computers with the agent-based authentication enabled, visible roles become Unix groups.
 Each role has a unique name and GID associated with it.
 Therefore, commands like

 <rolename> executed on registered computers, will return a valid result.
 If a cloud user is a member of a visible role (